Treasure (company): 32-bit era

-Identity crisis (2000s)
+Transition to licensed games (2000s)

 Treasure began the 2000s with some early troubles.
 Gun Beat, a racing game they were developing for Sega's NAOMI arcade platform, was canceled with little explanation.
 Also, Silpheed: The Lost Planet (2000) and Stretch Panic (2001) for the PlayStation 2 both weren't received very well.
 Despite these hiccups, Treasure did find success with Sin and Punishment (2000), a rail shooter co-developed with Nintendo for the Nintendo 64 and later released on the iQue in China.
 The game was not released in western territories but grew a cult following among import gamers.
 While Sin and Punishment was still in development, Treasure started development on a spiritual sequel to Radiant Silvergun titled Ikaruga (2001).
 The arcade shooter was co-developed with G.rev, and ported to the Dreamcast and saw a worldwide release on the GameCube.

 Treasure next embarked on a series of licensed projects.
 Two of these were based on the Tiny Toon Adventures franchise, Tiny Toon Adventures: Buster's Bad Dream (2002) for the Game Boy Advance and the unreleased Tiny Toon Adventures: Defenders of the Universe for the PlayStation 2.
 Other licensed games during this period included Game Boy Advance games Hajime no Ippo: The Fighting!
 (2003) and Astro Boy: Omega Factor (2003), as well as GameCube games Wario World (2003) and Dragon Drive: D-Masters Shot (2003).
-Astro Boy: Omega Factor was co-developed with Hitmaker and was critically praised for returning to Treasure's classic side-scrolling action style that had been missing from their recent output.
+Astro Boy: Omega Factor was co-developed with Hitmaker and was critically praised for returning to Treasure's classic side-scrolling action style that had been missing from its recent output.
 Their next game was Gradius V (2004) which like Ikaruga before it, was co-developed with G.rev.
 The companies worked under contract for Konami, and the game helped cement Treasure's return to critical successes following a slew of mediocre licensed games.

 Treasure developed sequels on the Game Boy Advance for their earlier successes, Advance Guardian Heroes (2004) and Gunstar Super Heroes (2005).
 Treasure followed this with a series of licensed Bleach games for the Nintendo DS.
 Maegawa explained that his company experiences challenges in developing games based on licensed properties like Bleach, saying that the staff wants to be original but cannot detract too far from the source material and risk disappointing fans.
 By 2009, the company had 20-30 employees.